Steven Nelson: 2020

 In Week 5 against the Philadelphia Eagles, Nelson recorded his first two interceptions off of passes thrown by Carson Wentz during the 38–29 win.

 On March 23, 2021, the Steelers, at Nelson's request, terminated his contract.

 Philadelphia Eagles

-On July 25, 2021, Nelson agreed to terms on a one-year contract with the Philadelphia Eagles.
+On July 25, 2021, Nelson agreed to terms on a one-year contract with the Eagles.
 He started 16 games in 2021, recording 50 tackles, seven passes defensed, and one interception.

 Houston Texans

 On April 14, 2022, Nelson signed with the Houston Texans.

+During the 2023 Wild Card game against the Cleveland Browns, Nelson intercepted a pass off of quarterback Joe Flacco, and returned it 82 yards for a touchdown in the Texans' 45–14 win.

+Kansas City Chiefs (second stint)

+Nelson announced his retirement from the NFL on June 9, 2024.
+He then came out of retirement to work out for the Kansas City Chiefs on December 9, and signed with them that day.